Roric-SD/Sky-Drones-Privacy-Policy/README.md

 Moderation data (usernames involved in reports or bans) is retained for as long as necessary to resolve the report or enforce the ban, after which it is deleted.
 The rest of the information is used purely for in-game features and handling the multiplayer experience.
 Local data stays on the headset, multiplayer data goes through Photon, moderation data goes through Firebase.

 Third party services include:
-Vivox - Used for voice chat.
+- Vivox: Used for voice chat.
 We don't collect any data.
-View policy here: https://unity.com/legal/developer-privacy-policy Firebase - In-game banning and moderation.
+View policy here: https://unity.com/legal/developer-privacy-policy
+- Firebase: In-game banning and moderation.
 We collect in-game usernames when someone is reporting someone, or is getting reported.
 View policy here: https://firebase.google.com/support/privacy
-Photon - Hosts multiplayer servers.
+- Photon: Hosts multiplayer servers.
 We don't collect any data.
 View policy here: https://www.photonengine.com/compliance

 We don't share or sell any of your information.